suyuan32/simple-admin-doc/src/guide/basic-config/quickcmd.md

 # generate CRUD code ( You need to set model name and group name)
 make gen-rpc-ent-logic model={modelName} group={groupName}
 ```
+> You can also learn the commands from the Makefile.

 ## Environment variables